St Louis Property Damage Attorney

 "Mr. Rose really helped me out with a difficult situation.
 He was great to work with and worked hard to get me a good outcome.

 Intentional property damage crimes include vandalism and arson, and each has its own consequences.
 Intentional property damage cases include:

 - Vandalism: Vandalism occurs when an individual destroys or damages someone ‘s property without consent.
 This includes buildings, vehicles, websites, public spaces, or facilities, and more.
 Once accused, you will be charged with a misdemeanor or a felony, which includes fines, jail time, and restitution for the damage caused.

 - Arson: Arson is when an offender intentionally burns a property such as a building, residence, or motor vehicle.
 Because arson has the potential to cause injuries or death, it is considered a felony.
 In the state of Missouri, those charged with arson can be subject to long prison sentences.

 Call us Immediately for Help with Your Property Damage Charges

-If you’re facing any kind of charge for a property damage crime in St. Louis, contacting Rose Legal Services is your best course of action to preserve your future.
-With two convenient office locations in the greater St. Louis area, and on-site consultations available, our criminal defense law firm can help protect your rights and criminal record.
+If you ‘re facing any kind of charge for a property damage crime in St. Louis, contacting Rose Legal Services is your best course of action to preserve your future.
+With two convenient office locations in the greater St. Louis area, and on-site consultations available, our St. Louis property damage law firm can help protect your rights and criminal record.
 Contact us today for a free consultation to begin defending your future.